Sorry, you need to enable JavaScript to visit this website.

 Tricia Brown

-Director, Policy and Governance
+Corporate Secretary and Director, Policy and Governance

-Tricia oversees policy, research and governance services for PEBA and more than 30 pension and benefit plan boards and commissions.
+Tricia oversees policy, research and governance services for Plannera and more than 30 pension and benefit plan boards and commissions.
 This includes analysis and recommendations related to policy and legislative changes and best practices.

 Tricia has a graduate degree in Economics and an undergraduate degree in Arts from the University of Regina.